molleweide/wordpress-docker-compose/README.md

 Make sure to [add your user to the `docker` group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) when using Linux.

+### install docker using brew

+Only use `brew install --cask docker`. brew uninstall docker docker-compose then run brew install --cask docker

 ## Configuration

 Copy the example environment into `.env`